Phillip-England/philthy.blog/static/docs/home.md

 > I can't seem to find the truth in anything
 > So I'll realign 'til I feel born again"

-— Matt Maeson - Sanctified
+> — Sanctified by Matt Maeson

 In his song, he clearly captures the cycle I am discussing.
 The cycle of sanctification.
 The process of realizing you can never please God with your behavior, and the internal war that takes place if you truly love God.